SHMMOD/flex-project/proposal.md

 **Authentication using username/password combination or OAuth**
 * We will utilize passport to facilitate the authentication flow.

+**Ability to write notes with styling**
+* [Quill](https://quilljs.com) is a cross-platform text-editor that, when integrated, will allow users to customize their notes with styling.

 **Integration of rhyming dictionary:**
 * datamuse.com offers a free, simple API for finding rhymes.
 As a user types, they will be presented with an option to rhyme a word.
 The last word typed or the word currently being typed can be stored in the state.
 When the user clicks on the option to see rhymes, a GET request will be dispatched to datamuse.
 The top results can then be displayed to the user.